janmaaarc/n8n-workflow-templates/ai-furniture-customizer/README.md

 1. User authenticates
 2. Selects a furniture product
-3. Picks upholstery collection + color
+3. Picks upholstery collection and color
 4. Gemini AI generates customized image
 5. Image uploaded to FTP, logged to Sheets
 6. User can save to gallery